Last updated on December 20th, 2019

 Serving as the organization dedicated to the economic growth of Sullivan County, the Sullivan County Partnership is prepared to provide the guidance and tools necessary to ensure the establishment, success, and growth of private businesses in the area.
 This includes providing education and information on the various existing and custom incentives available.

-Working with the Industrial Development Agency, Empire State Development, SUNY Sullivan, and other key economic development stakeholders, the Partnership has been able to creatively apply and offer incentive packages to a variety of industry sectors in Sullivan County.
+Working with the Industrial Development Agency, Empire State Development, SUNY Sullivan, and other key economic development stakeholders, the Partnership has been able to creatively source incentive packages for a variety of industry sectors in Sullivan County.
 In addition, the team works to help business owners better understand the long-term predictability of costs associated with a business investment.

 In just the past two years, these incentives have had far-reaching results and impacts: